Long-Term Capital Management: 1998 Russian financial crisis

 Because LTCM was not the only fund pursuing such a strategy, and because the proprietary trading desks of the banks also held some similar trades, the divergence from fair value was made worse as these other positions were also liquidated.
-As rumours of LTCM's difficulties spread, some market participants positioned in anticipation of a forced liquidation.
+As rumors of LTCM's difficulties spread, some market participants positioned in anticipation of a forced liquidation.
 Victor Haghani, a partner at LTCM, said about this time "it was as if there was someone out there with our exact portfolio,... only it was three times as large as ours, and they were liquidating all at once."

 Because these losses reduced the capital base of LTCM, and its ability to maintain the magnitude of its existing portfolio, LTCM was forced to liquidate a number of its positions at a highly unfavorable moment and suffer further losses.
 A vivid illustration of the consequences of these forced liquidations is given by Lowenstein (2000).
-He reports that LTCM established an arbitrage position in the dual-listed company (or "DLC") Royal Dutch Shell in the summer of 1997, when Royal Dutch traded at an 8%–10% premium relative to Shell.
+He reports that LTCM established an arbitrage position in the dual-listed company (DLC) Royal Dutch Shell in the summer of 1997, when Royal Dutch traded at an 8%–10% premium relative to Shell.
 In total $2.3 billion was invested, half of which was "long" in Shell and the other half was "short" in Royal Dutch.
 LTCM was essentially betting that the share prices of Royal Dutch and Shell would converge because in their belief the present value of the future cashflows of the two securities should be similar.
 This might have happened in the long run, but due to its losses on other positions, LTCM had to unwind its position in Royal Dutch Shell.
 Lowenstein reports that the premium of Royal Dutch had increased to about 22%, which implies that LTCM incurred a large loss on this arbitrage strategy.
 LTCM lost $286 million in equity pairs trading and more than half of this loss is accounted for by the Royal Dutch Shell trade.

-The company, which had historically earned annualised compounded returns of almost 40% up to this point, experienced a flight to liquidity.
+The company, which had historically earned annualized compounded returns of almost 40% up to this point, experienced a flight to liquidity.
 In the first three weeks of September, LTCM's equity tumbled from $2.3 billion at the start of the month to just $400 million by September 25.
 With liabilities still over $100 billion, this translated to an effective leverage ratio of more than 250-to-1.